sheapwilliams/lunch.cpp.events/README.md

 It would be nice to make this more generic in the future.
 Its being generated initially for its primary use case of pre-ordering a weeks worth of lunches.
 Its hacky -- I know :)  Its my first python app, be gentle.

 ## Requirements
-- List of days which need lunch orders
+- List of days which need lunch orders - done
-- Each day a drop down of the menu items available.
+- Each day a drop down of the menu items available. - done
-    - None option if no lunch is wanted.
+    - None option if no lunch is wanted. - done
-- Order button to complete order.
+- Order button to complete order. - done
-    - When order button clicked - total up $price per day by total days with items selected.
+    - When order button clicked - total up $price per day by total days with items selected. - done
-        - Ignore days which None is set.
+        - Ignore days which None is set. - done
-- Confirmation Page - confirming order total cost and items per day (email as well).
+- Confirmation Page - confirming order total cost and items per day (email as well). - done
-    - Redirect to payment provider.
+    - Redirect to payment provider. - done
-        - Account for fees.
+        - Account for fees. - done
+- Order
+    - Add order - done
+        - user adds 2 days - done
+        - totalPaid set to 60 - done
+    - Edit order - remove
+        - Tries to remove one item
+            - note - must email for refunds.
+        - Tries to add item(s)
+            - get new total
+            - charge differences
+                - on success
+                    - update total paid
+                - on failure - backout
+    - Past date at 9am MST - disable.

 ## Design Notes